 He always answered my questions honestly, directly and with plenty of interesting anecdotes that helped ground some very complex ideas around high technology (At the time, I was a relative neophyte in the tech world).
 He could rattle off endless colourful anecdotes and examples that were easy to visualize.

 We weren't quite finishing each other's sentences, but there was a synergy there.
 It was easy to riff off his ideas.
 I would do a bit of research and provide some insights of my own and turn out a great pitch, either for our own marketing channels or in stories that wound up on television, radio or certain tech magazines that my CEO really liked.
 And over several years, we had dozens of high-profile media outlets take us up on our pitches, giving the company the brand boost it needed.

 Are you ready to think big thoughts together and get known in the news?

 Right up to today, I have always tried to create this kind of mind meld with anyone I work with.
 And it all starts with a conversation.
 So, let's talk!
-Contact a tech PR agency that knows how to get you coverage.
+Contact a Vancouver PR firm that knows how to get you coverage.